The 60 Best Pop Groups From the '80s, '90s, and '00s You May Have Forgotten About

 Aqua

 Call them a one-hit wonder, but one hit was all that this Europop band needed to cement their place in musical history.
 Yes, friends, we’re talking about Aqua and their mega-smash “Barbie Girl,” the undisputed theme song of 1997.
-(And more recently, 2023, thanks to the release of their “Barbie World” collab with Nicki Minaj for the the Greta Gerwig-led flick.)
+(And more recently, in 2023, thanks to it being sampled on Nicki Minaj and Ice Spice's track “Barbie World” off the Barbie soundtrack).
 Who needs staying power when you’ve got everyone and their brother singing NSFW lyrics about America’s favorite doll?
 (A true moment, folks.)

 Color Me Badd

-At the height of their popularity in 1992, Color Me Badd was featured on an episode of 90210—the original, not even the reboot—which was kind of a huge deal back then.
+At the height of their popularity in 1992, Color Me Badd was featured on an episode of 90210—the original, not even the reboot—which was a huge deal back then.
 Formed in the '80s, their first hit didn’t come for roughly a decade with the subtly named classic “I Wanna Sex You Up,” but they scored a few more chart-toppers after, including “All4 Love” and “I Adore Mi Amor.”

 Danity Kane